-- Keep the Principal informed of any issues. - Liaise with the RHoS, local authority case managers and designated officers for child protection concerns as appropriate.

-• Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.
+- Keep the Principal informed of any issues. - Liaise with the RHoS, local authority case managers and designated officers for child protection concerns as appropriate. - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.

-The full responsibilities of the DSL and deputy are set out in their job description.
+The full responsibilities of the DSL and [deputy/deputies] are set out in their job description.